ojdupuis/wp-varnish/README.markdown

 1. Upload `wp-varnish/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. use the vcl provided to configure your varnish instance

 Frequently Asked Questions
 --------------------------